Gregory Cannaday Burns Professor

 A major focus is on MarR family transcriptional regulators and the mechanism by which the binding of ligands controls their ability to regulate gene expression.
 For example, we are currently focusing on how such transcription factors alter gene expression programs in response to oxidative stress, purine catabolites, or exposure to sublethal concentrations of antibiotics.

 Organization of genomic DNA

-Genomic DNA in both prokaryotes and eukaryotes is compacted to fit into cellular compartments.
+Genomic DNA is compacted to fit into cellular compartments.
 We are interested in architectural proteins, so named because a primary function is to induce a specific DNA topology and control DNA compaction.
 Architectural DNA-binding proteins play important roles in controlling processes such as DNA repair and gene expression.
 In eukaryotes, failure to regulate these processes correctly may lead to mutagenesis, genomic instability, and cancer.

-Current goals pertain to the mechanism by which yeast HMO1 stabilizes nucleosomal arrays and the role of HMO1 in DNA repair and regulation of gene activity.
-Of specific interest is the role of HMO1 in coordinating gene activity in response to signaling by the Target of Rapamycin (TOR) kinase pathway, which is important for regulating cell growth in response to signals such as nutrient limitation and stress.
+Current goals pertain to the mechanism by which yeast Hmo1p stabilizes nucleosomal arrays and the role of Hmo1p in regulation of gene activity.
+Of specific interest is the role of Hmo1p in coordinating gene expression in response to signaling by the Target of Rapamycin (TOR) kinase pathway, which is important for regulating cell growth in response to signals such as nutrient limitation and DNA damage stress.